OpenVidu/openvidu.io-docs/docs/advanced-features/ip-cameras.md

 #### adaptativeBitrate

 Whether to re-encode the IP camera stream in OpenVidu, or not.
 Enabling this allows OpenVidu to provide a dynamic video quality that is automatically adapted to the network conditions of Subscribers of the IP camera, which helps avoid playback issues.
-It is active by default, and it allows OpenVidu Server to provide a robust and reliable flow to participants that will receive the IP camera stream.
+It is active by default, and it allows the OpenVidu deployment to provide a robust and reliable flow to participants that will receive the IP camera stream.
 But re-encoding video has a moderately high CPU cost.

 When this option is disabled, the video is served as-is from the IP camera.
 For this to work, the source video codec must be compatible with receiving browsers; normally this means outputting either H.264 or VP8 video from the camera.
 OpenVidu will not adapt the video quality dynamically, which greatly reduces CPU usage on the server; however you could still change by hand the IP camera's settings in order to vary the output size or bitrate.